 A block from Hotel LeVeque is The Scioto Mile, a paved path running beside the Scioto River and spanning most of Columbus' downtown.
-Walk, jog or rent a CoGo Bike (there are 46 stations throughout downtown where you can grab a bike for an $8 day pass) to traverse The Mile and take in the scenery.
+Walk, jog or rent a CoGo Bike (there are 46 stations throughout downtown where you can grab a bike with a day pass) to traverse The Mile and take in the scenery.
 Be sure to stop at the Bicentennial Park interactive fountains where water shoots, twirls, sprays and loops in tandem with lights.
-At the southernmost point is the Scioto Audubon Park and Nature Center, where you can tackle one of the nation's largest (35 feet) free climbing walls, play sand volleyball, or join a guided bird hike (every Saturday at 10 a.m.).
+At the southernmost point is the Scioto Audubon Park and Nature Center, where you can tackle one of the nation's largest (35 feet) free climbing walls, play sand volleyball, or kayak on the Scioto River.

 North Market nosh @ noon